Parents, have you heard of the term whooping cough? Find out what it means and what you can do to prevent it.

-Symptoms start between an average of 7-10 days after exposure to the bacteria.
-It can start off like an ordinary cold (runny nose, sneezing, cough, fever) for 7-14 days, but tends to worsen with periods of uncontrolled coughing that can last 1-2 months.
+Symptoms start between an average of 7 to 10 days after exposure to the bacteria.
+It can start off like an ordinary cold (runny nose, sneezing, cough, fever) for 7 to 14 days, but tends to worsen with periods of uncontrolled coughing that can last 1 to 2 months.
 An infected individual has cough episodes that may end in vomiting or a “whoop” sound when he tries to breathe in.

 What are the possible complications of pertussis?

-Pertussis, when severe, can lead to pneumonia, fits, brain damage and in rare cases, even death.
-Most hospitalizations and deaths from pertussis occur in babies under 12 months of age.4
+Pertussis, when severe, can lead to pneumonia, fits, dehydration, weight loss due to feeding difficulties, slowed or stopped breathing, seizures, brain damage and in rare cases, even death.
+Most hospitalisations and deaths from pertussis occur in babies under 12 months of age.4

 In older children and adults, pertussis is generally milder; however, they can still experience prolonged bouts of coughing for many weeks, resulting in sleep disturbances and in rare cases, pneumonia, rib fracture and seizures.5